 - Learn skills I can teach to my family and children, so they do not have to find school overwhelming.

 *Shameless Plug Alert!
 Summarizing information from dense passages is a terrific way to retain information and make reviewing your notes easier!
 If you forget what those two paragraphs described, no need to re-read them, read the summary!

 Becoming a Better Student

 To understand how to crack the code of learning in a classroom environment, we’ll need to develop some broad skills and some more specific ones.
 We will begin by understanding the broad stroke skills.
 These are categories of important skills like

 perspective, time management, and organization.
-However, it is important that we dive into specific skills, so you understand exactly how to revolutionize your student experience.
-These are active learning skills like note taking, in-class habits, and reading skills.
+However, it is important that we dive into specific skills, so you understand exactly how to transform your student experience.
+These are active learning skills like note-taking, in-class habits, and reading skills.
 Following this, let’s focus on a key aspect: time management.

 a.
 Find purpose